tflosse/Know-Your-Vote-React-App/README.md

 - Allow user to interact with the page with the following:
     - Add a toggle for Sente and House lists
-    - Search bars to filter
+    - Search bars to filter for both Senate and House
-        - by State Search
-        - by name
     - Clicking to Rep. details
     - Accessing links to Rep. external pages
         - Rep. website